Intrinsic alignment of disks and ellipticals across hydrodynamical simulations: Results

 \subsection{Disks and ellipticals around galaxies}

-In this section, the IA quadrupoles of disk and elliptical shape samples, as defined previously, around the positions of all resolved galaxies for TNG300, EAGLE and Horizon-AGN are presented.
-Furthermore, in TNG300, the differences between using simple and reduced shapes are explored at two redshifts, $z=0$ and $z=1$.
+In this section, we present the IA quadrupoles of disk and elliptical shape samples, as defined previously, around the positions of all resolved galaxies for TNG300, EAGLE and Horizon-AGN.
+Furthermore, we explore the differences between using simple and reduced shapes at two redshifts, $z=0$ and $z=1$, in TNG300.

 Figure \ref{fig:AB s0} shows the quadrupoles for disks (dashed lines) and ellipticals (continuous lines) around all resolved galaxies for TNG300 (top left panel), Horizon-AGN (top right panel) and EAGLE (bottom left panel) at $z=0$.
 The galaxy shapes are defined by the simple inertia tensor as described in Section \ref{sec:md shapes}.
-The shape sample is split into disks and ellipticals as described previously, according to $r-i$ colour (orange), $|v/\sigma|$ (light blue), the $\kappa_{\mathrm{rot}}$ (dark blue) or stellar mass ($M_\star$, dark green).
-The blue colours of the lines in the figures are chosen to reflect the grouping of kinematic variables, where the expectation is that the selections are related based on their definitions and stellar mass distributions (Section \ref{sec:md selections}).
+The shape sample is split into disks and ellipticals as described previously, according to $r-i$ colour (orange), $|v/\sigma|$ (light blue), the $\kappa_{\mathrm{rot}}$ (dark blue) or stellar mass ($M_\star$, dark green), where stellar mass is not a true morphological split, but has been added as a reference.

 All simulations agree on the main trends in the quadrupoles of both the disks and ellipticals around galaxies, as shown in Figure \ref{fig:AB s0}.
 For each simulation and selection made, the signals are all positive or consistent with null.
 Moreover, the simulations agree that the amplitude of the quadrupoles of the ellipticals is higher than that of the disks.
 Furthermore, multiplying $\tilde{\xi}_{g+,2}(r)$ by $r^2$ removes most of the scale dependence in TNG, EAGLE.
 In Horizon-AGN $r^2\tilde{\xi}_{g+,2}(r)$ is also flat, with the exception of the ellipticals around galaxies correlation defined by $|v/\sigma|$ (light blue), which shows a higher amplitude at small scales, i.e. $r\lesssim1\mathrm{Mpc}/h$.
 The variation in amplitude based on morphological definition within one simulation is similar to the range between simulations.